DiptarshiC/CSCI_5229_HW1/HW1_Report.md

 #### 2. Reason explaining why the frame rate is different on the same machine sizes for different hardwares

-	The frame rate of a computer monitor depend on three factors[1]
+	The frame rate of a computer monitor depend on two factors[1]

 	1. Processing Hardware present on the system
 	2. Graphics Resolution